jwm/os-x-otp-token-paster/README.md

 OTP Token Paster for OS X
 =========================

-An OS X service that automatically enters the current one-time password (OTP) into the current iTerm window.
+An OS X service that enters the current one-time password (OTP) into the current iTerm window.

 It doesn't overwrite the contents of the clipboard, and uses the [OATH Toolkit](http://www.nongnu.org/oath-toolkit/)'s oathtool(1) to generate the